 That may have been true at one time, but today tablets, smartphones, and personal computers are all mainstream devices in the developed world.

 A third explanation is that smartphones are used on the go, when people don’t have time to shop.
 But if people weren’t shopping on mobile at all, there would be no web traffic from smartphones to commerce sites.
-But according to Forrester, up to 30% of traffic to major websites comes from mobile.
+But according to Statista, 52.2% of all traffic to major websites comes from mobile phones.

 Also, people’s usage patterns would indicate that “on the go” is not even close to the only time when people are using their smart devices. entirely.